mikegrudic/cluster_scaling_relations/README.md

 # Data fields

-`Reference`: ADS bibcodes of the papers that the cluster and galactic data came from - PLEASE LOOK AT THESE AND CITE WITH APPROPRIATE CREDIT
+`Reference`: ADS bibcodes of the papers that the cluster and galactic data came from - **PLEASE DON'T JUST CITE US; CITE THE NICE FOLKS WHO WORKED HARD GETTING THE DATA**

 `Mass`: Cluster mass in solar